 - Empty states must have a message (headline with supporting description).
 An illustration and call-to-action are optional.

 - Carefully consider the context and layout when using illustrations and calls to action.

-- Refer to the Illustrated Message and Message Page guidelines.
+- Check out the Illustrated Message guidelines.

 Here are some examples of how empty states occur in different containers.